mohan-barathi/CarND-Traffic-sign-classifier-P3/writeup.md

 * validation set accuracy of 90%

 To overcome this problem, **2 dropout layers were added to the Lenet Architecture**, just after the 2 fully connected layers.
+These droupouts will help the model not to be too dependent on the training data set, and can generalize.

 Now the accuracy was
 * training set accuracy of 98%